JKorf/Binance.Net/README.md

 ## Release notes
+* Version 2.3.0 - 07 feb 2018
+	* Added missing fields to 24h prices
+	* Changed subscription results from an id to an object with closed/error events
+	* Changed how to subscribe to the user stream
+	* Updated/fixed unit test project
+	* Updated readme

 * Version 2.2.5 - 24 jan 2018
 	* Added optional automated checking of trading rules when placing an order
 	* Added `BinanceHelpers` static class containing some basic helper functions